GoogleContainerTools/kpt-functions-catalog/functions/go/create-setters/README.md

 We use `ConfigMap` to configure the `create-setters` function.
 The desired setter values are provided as key-value pairs using `data` field.
-Here, the key is the name of the setter used as parameter and value is the field value to parameterize.
+Here, the key is the name of the setter used as a parameter and value is the field value to parameterize.

 ```yaml